NataliaSlobodianiuk/TravellingON/README.md

 You can find wireframes under `/documentation/mockups`.
 You can find mockups under `/documentation/mockups`.
 You can find clickable prototype made with InVision (public share link: https://projects.invisionapp.com/share/EFRGGOO4TCZ) under `/documentation`.

+You can find the katalon project with automatic tests under `/automaticTests`

 ---
 # Server